 Bush’s speech was denounced even before he delivered it.
 Rep. Pete Stark (D-Calif.), ranking Democrat on the House Ways and Means Committee, said, “It is clear that President Bush intends to privatize Medicare.
 He’s cleverly using the promise of a meager drug benefit to push Medicare beneficiaries into second rate, low-quality health plans, putting seniors at the mercy of HMOs and the big drug companies.”
 Already, 2.4 million recipients lured out of Medicare by the siren song of “choice” have been dumped by HMOs.

 Cleveland Mayor Jane Campbell, in Washington for the annual Mayor’s Conference, said, “All this conversation about homeland security and not a dollar [for] first responders.
 When 911 rings it doesn’t ring at the White House or at [Homeland Security chief] Tom Ridge’s office.
-It rings in our local police office.” from page 1
+It rings in our local police office.”

 Asked about Bush’s agenda, Columbus, Ohio, Mayor Michael B. Coleman said on National Public Radio’s Tavis Smiley show, “What we need is work, not war.”
 The mayors adopted a program calling for a federally financed job-creation program constructing schools, bridges, water mains and sewerage systems.